 Umpqua Basin Water Association is a large, privately owned, non-profit rural drinking water co-operative serving approximately 8500 people through 22 reservoirs and 14 pump stations, supplying 280 miles of pipeline covering some 100 square miles of land lying west and north of Roseburg.
-Our 3240 service connections are composed primarily of rural residential users together with 95 commercial, industrial and public users.
+Our 3267 service connections are composed primarily of rural residential users together with 95 commercial, industrial and public users.

 Umpqua Basin Water Association has a full-treatment water plant located on the banks of the North Umpqua River next to Brown's Bridge in Garden Valley.
-During 2009, 390 million gallons of water was produced at the treatment plant for an average of 1.1 million gallons per day.
+During 2010, 359 million gallons of water was produced at the treatment plant for an average just under 1 million gallons per day.
 The plant is operated by a well trained and state certified staff.
 The technology and expertise at the treatment facility allows Umpqua Basin Water Association to consistently exceed all current water quality standards efficiently.

 If, after reading this report, you have questions or would like more information, please call Brad Johnson at 541-672-5559, 8:00AM to 4:30PM, Monday thru Friday.
 We want our valued customers to be informed about their water utility.
-The Board of Directors meetings are held on the third Tuesday of each month at 12:00 Noon at the Association offices, 4972 Garden Valley Rd., Roseburg.
-Copies of this report may be reviewed at the Association offices.
+The Board of Directors meetings are held on the third Tuesday of each month at 12:30 Noon at the Association offices, 4972 Garden Valley Rd., Roseburg.
+Copies of this report may be reviewed at the Association offices and it is available on our website at www.ubwa.org.